 Sleep isn’t just developmental; it is a skill that needs to be repeated over time to get good and confident at it, and your baby will!

-As new parents or a first time mom, it is your job to set the stage for fantastic and predictable sleep is crucial for long-lasting and healthy sleeping skills for your little one.
+As new parents or a first time mom, it is your job to set the stage for fantastic and predictable sleep, which is crucial for your little one’s long-lasting and healthy sleeping skills.

 Implementing a healthy schedule for 2 month old baby sleep is the beginning of setting the stage for lifelong healthy sleep!